liquidsun/Salz_Flights_Frontend/README.md

 ```
 npm run build
 ```
-to bundle your application
+to bundle your application.

-bundled version is also avaliable in dist folder
+Bundled version is also directly avaliable in dist folder.